2. Deployment Architecture

 Once we have all our pods running, then we can create an index pattern of the type filebeat-* in Kibana.
 Filebeat indexes are generally timestamped.
 As soon as we create the index pattern all the searchable available fields can be seen and should be imported.
 Lastly, we can search through our application logs and create dashboards if needed.
 It is highly recommended to use JSON logger in our applications because it makes log processing extremely easy and messages can be parsed easily.

 This concludes our logging setup.
 All of the provided configuration files have been tested in production environments and are readily deployable.
 Feel free to reach out should you have any questions around it.
+While Elasticsearch dominates the logs monitoring space, MetricFire is best for monitoring time-series data.
+Try out the MetricFire product with our free trial and start monitoring your time-series data, or book a demo and talk to us directly about the monitoring solution that works for you.

 This article was written by our guest blogger Vaibhav Thakur.
 If you liked this article, check out his LinkedIn for more.